 7. Communicate with Your Donors After They Donate

 We’re not talking about asking them for money again.
 Instead, you want to take the other approach: thanking them.
-Sending thank you cards after they donate and let them know exactly what their money helped do can be a huge way to build up a rapport with your donor pool.
+Sending thank you cards after they donate and will let them know exactly what their money helped do can be a huge way to build up a rapport with your donor pool.
 Recognizing and thanking your donors can be a year-round activity.

 Sending donors campaign updates on a semi-regular basis can inspire them to get involved again or pass the good word along.
 For example, if you were only 30% to your goal when they donated, but a couple of weeks later you’re at 60%, that’s great news!
 That will make them feel really good about what they did.
 Bonus tip: You can use social media to help keep them updated without hounding them with emails.
+If a donor feels emotionally connected to your nonprofit, they will continue to donate year after year.

-8. Encourage Your Donors to Become Your Followers.
+8. Encourage Your Donors to Become Your Followers

 Wouldn’t it be great if your donors got involved without your help?
 If you can translate your donors into an actual audience following on social media to boost your presence online, all the better.
 That way, they’re keeping up with what you’re doing and they’re easy to reach next time.
 You can even use automated messaging on Facebook to remind them when to give their annual gift.